MicrosoftDocs/power-automate-docs/articles/prevent-data-loss.md

 ### View desktop flows actions groups in Power Platform admin center

->[!IMPORTANT]
-> If you have already opted into the Public Preview of DLP for desktop flows, there is no action needed for you.

 By default, desktop flow action groups don't appear when creating a new DLP policy.
 As an admin, you need to turn on the **Desktop flows actions in DLP** setting from the Tenant settings.

 > [!NOTE]
-> For customers who have already opted into the Public Preview, you don't need to enable the tenant setting.
-Note that if you select the **Desktop flow actions in DLP** setting, the button "Enabled" will be greyed out for now.
+> The **Desktop flow actions in DLP** setting is already enabled and can't be changed if you've opted for the public preview.

 1. Select **Settings** from the header.
 2. Select **Power Platform settings**.